MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/netlify/index.md

 ### Workflow dispatch in GH Actions

 Expand the workflow above to allow manual builds through GitHub.
-For example, if you want to check that your workflow and secret are setup correctly.
+For example, if you want to check that your workflow and secret are set up correctly.

 ```yaml
 on: